-OPC also argues that because of the controversial nature of WMSI's application, the matter should be set directly for hearing.
-The last two rate cases of Aqua Utilities Florida, Inc. (AUF) were very controversial.
-The first AUF rate case (Docket No. 080121-WS) went directly to hearing, had 76 issues identified for hearing, and the Commission ultimately approved a total rate case expense of \$1,501,609.
+(AUF) were very controversial.
+The first AUF rate case (Docket No. 080121-WS) went directly to hearing, had 76 issues identified for hearing, and we ultimately approved a total rate case expense of \$1,501,609.
 However, the latest AUF rate case (Docket No. 100330-WS) was processed using the PAA procedures.
-Although the PAA Order was protested and the matter still went to hearing, staff notes that, ultimately, only 38 issues were identified to be determined at the final hearing.
-Further, staff notes that the total rate case expense approved in Docket No. 100330-WS was \$1,409,043, some \$92,566 less than that approved in Docket No. 080121-WS.
+Although the PAA Order was protested and the matter still went to hearing, ultimately, only 38 issues were identified to be determined at the final hearing.
+Further, the total rate case expense approved in Docket No. 100330-WS was \$1,409,043, some \$92,566 less than that approved in Docket No. 080121-WS.
 In both dockets there was extensive discovery.
-Staff believes that AUF's second rate case (Docket No. 100330-WS) is a good example of where the scope of the protest was narrowed and the number of issues were reduced, and possibly, in spite of a protest, the rate case expense was reduced.
+We believe that AUF's second rate case (Docket No. 100330-WS) is a good example of where the scope of the protest was narrowed and the number of issues were reduced, and possibly, in spite of a protest, the rate case expense was reduced.

-Finally, staff notes that the mere fact that a PAA case is controversial does not mean a hearing will necessarily result.
+Finally, we note that the mere fact that a PAA case is controversial does not mean a hearing will necessarily result.
 There have been numerous controversial rate cases where it appeared that there would probably be a protest to the PAA Order.
 One of these was the application for increase in water rates in Lee County by Ni Florida, LLC (Docket No. 100149-WU).
-In that case, over the course of hours at the agenda conference, the Commission heard presentations from customers, OPC, and the utility, and issued what appeared to be a very controversial PAA Order.9 However, no protest was filed, and the PAA Order became final agency action.
+In that case, at the Agenda Conference, we heard presentations from customers, OPC, and the utility, and issued what appeared would be a very controversial PAA Order.10 However, no protest was filed, and the PAA Order became final agency action.